 Students with disabilities are expected to perform all the essential functions of the program with or without reasonable accommodation.
 The School of Nursing will work with the student and the respective campus disability office to provide reasonable and appropriate accommodations.
 While the School of Nursing will make every effort to work with our students with disabilities to accommodate their disability-related needs, it is important to note we are not required to provide requested accommodations that would fundamentally alter the essential functions or technical standards of the program.

-Composing contract: The student's faculty advisor in consultation with an official of the academic program will prepare an inpidual student contract that must accompany the warning card identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.
+he student's faculty advisor in consultation with an official of the academic program will prepare an individual student contract that must accompany the warning card identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.

-Master's or DNP Coordinating Committee (MCC/DNPCC) approves contract: The inpidual student contract is reviewed and approved by MCC/DNPCC.
+The individual student contract is reviewed and approved by MCC.
 The documentation of the lapses in the essential behaviors must accompany the contract.